-Some parents prefer to choose an at-home facility as their budget doesn’t allow them to pay over $300+ a week at a daycare.
+Some parents may look into choosing an at-home facility for their child, as their budget doesn’t allow them to pay over $300+ a week for daycare.
 It's not easy to trust someone with your child, let alone a stranger.
-We have written guides on how to choose the correct daycare and what to look for when touring a daycare but I am here to inform you on what not to do when looking for an at-home daycare.
+We have written guides on how to choose the correct daycare and what to look for when touring a daycare - but I am here to inform you on what not to do when looking for an at-home daycare.

-You do not want to look for daycare providers on Craigslist.
-This is not a safe option because it gives you limited information and you are not able to view who’s posting the ad as well as not being able to see the physical location of the “daycare.”
+First, you do not want to look for daycare providers on Craigslist, Nextdoor, or Facebook.
+These might not be safe options because they give you limited information, and you are not able to view who’s posting the ad, as well as not being able to see the physical location of the “daycare.”

-These at-home daycare providers that are listed on Craigslist are more than likely not registered to the State of Texas.
-Meaning a random person woke up one day and decided that they wanted to make easy money by taking care of kids.
-There’s no way for you to know their criminal background.
+These at-home daycare providers that are listed on these websites are more than likely not registered with the State of Texas.
+Meaning a random person decided that they wanted to make easy money by taking care of kids, without going through the proper channels of getting a safe facility, qualified staff, insurance, and a state license to take care of children.
+Additionally, with home daycares, there’s no way for you to know their criminal background.

-- Do they know CPR in the case of an emergency?
+- Do the caregivers know CPR in the case of an emergency?

 - How often do they keep up with disinfecting and sanitizing?

-- Will your kid be the only one that’s being taken care of or will there be multiple kids?
+- Will your child be the only one that’s being taken care of, or will there be multiple children in the daycare?

 - How long have they been taking care of kids?